 The philosophy of art addresses a broad spectrum of theoretical issues arising from a wide variety of objects of attention.
-These range from Paleolithic cave painting to postmodern poetry, and from the problem of how music can convey emotion to that of nature of the existence of fictional characters, the whole spectrum of artistic activity has been considered by philosophers of art, and the questions they have sought to answer extend far into neighbouring philosophical realms and beyond.
-To date, however, philosophical interest in what may broadly-speaking be called conceptual art has been notably sparse.
-And this seems surprising.
-After all, both philosophy and the diverse kinds and styles of art and art-making that fall under the conceptual tradition all have one thing in common: they are both intended to make you think and ask pressing questions.
+These range from Paleolithic cave painting to postmodern poetry, and from the problem of how music can convey emotion to that of the metaphysical status of fictional characters.
+Until recently, however, philosophical interest in conceptual art, or conceptualism, has been notably sparse.
+Why?
+After all, both philosophy and the myriad of kinds and styles of art and art-making that fall under the conceptual tradition all have one thing in common: they are both intended to make you think and ask pressing questions.
 What are those questions and how do we go about answering them?

 - 1. Conceptual Art – What Is It?